TIF Purchase Rehab

 • Additional program requirements that must be met before closing:

-• Attend homebuyer education workshops: an 8-hour HUD certified homebuyer education workshop;
+• Attend homebuyer education workshops: an 8-hour HUD certified homebuyer education workshop.

 Income Eligibility